m-joon-ixix/m-joon-ixix.github.io/index.md

 Nice to meet you!
 I am Minjoon (Miles) Choi, a senior undergraduate student majoring Computer Science & Engineering at Seoul National University.
 <br/><br/>
-I am interested in and performing research on the behavior of language models, especially when facing external knowledge that conflicts with their internal parametric memory.
+I am performing research on the behavior of language models, especially when facing external knowledge that conflicts their internal memory or knowledge that is irrelevant from the given questions.
+I have a deep interest on enhancing the robustness and reliability of language models.
 <br/><br/>
 I have worked for 3 years as a software developer at Dunamu, a Fin-Tech corporation that developed Korea's #1 digital asset exchange Upbit.